 Generally, the effect is not that significant and if many credit checks like this take place in the same period, it’s only reflected in your credit score as one inquiry

-With the Trust Score rating system we use at liv.rent, we employ a soft credit check to provide you with a measure of your trustworthiness and reliability as a renter.
-Soft credit checks like this do not affect your credit score.
+With the Trust Score rating system we use at liv.rent, we employ a credit check to provide you with a measure of your trustworthiness and reliability as a renter.
+Credit checks like this have minimal effect on your credit score.

 How can I increase my chances of renting a house?